Type hints (PEP 484) support for the Sphinx autodoc extension

 as being of type Union[..., None] in the resulting documentation (e.g. Optional[Union[A, B]] -> Union[A, B,

-, the "Optional"-type is kept.
-Note: If False
+None]).
+If False, the "Optional"-type is kept.
+Note: If False, any Union containing None will be

 displayed as Optional!
 Note: If an optional parameter has only a single type (e.g Optional[A] or Union[A, None]),